sosukesuzuki/Frozen/README.md

 # Frozen

-:star:The markdown editor works on browsers.:star:
+The PWA Markdown editor.

 ![Frozen ScreenShot](./resources/Frozen.jpg)

 ## About

-This is the text editor for writing markdown works on your browser.
+This is the PWA text editor to write Markdown.

 ## Usage

 Please open https://frozen-editor.netlify.com.
-Also, Frozen is a PWA.
-So, You can install it as Desktop PWA.:fire:
+Also Frozen is a PWA, because you can install this app as a PWA.

-You can add a new tab and you can write a new markdown note.
-Also, notes is saved into IndexedDB.

 ## Author